Margaret Papoutsis - Osteopath and Nutriotional Therapist Margaret Papoutsis - Osteopath and Nutriotional Therapist

 She is registered with the General Osteopathic Council (Registration No:2/959/F).

-What is osteopathy & how did it evolve?
+What is Osteopathy & how did it evolve?

 Massage and manipulation have almost certainly been practised since Man started to walk upright in defiance of gravity.
 Traditionally, manipulative skills were passed down through generations of 'bone setters', and few people outside these dynasties ever developed the required skills.